Honor Magic 4 Pro Review

 - Some app crashes

 The benchmarking scores posted by this phone are, as you can see from the table below, undeniably impressive.
-It more than holds its own among other top-tier handsets such as the Samsung Galaxy S22 Ultra when compared by CPU performance and GPU performance.
+It more than holds its own among other top-tier handsets from 2022 such as the Samsung Galaxy S22 Ultra when compared by CPU performance and GPU performance.
 The former of these is measured by Geekbench, while the latter is measured by 3D Mark.

 It’s also got all the wireless connections you could want, including 5G, dual-band Wi-Fi, and Bluetooth 5.2.